simonswain/hubris/README.md

 Open `demo/index.html`

-This is a simple backbone app that shows Hubris in action.
+This is a set of static pages that show Hubris in action and detail how to use it.

 # Usage